How to get from Venice to Rome by train, bus or flight.

 The average frequency per day from Venice to Rome is:

-However, we recommend checking specific travel dates for your route to Rome from Venice as scheduled services by bus, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip between Venice and Rome as scheduled services by train, bus or flight can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from Venice to Rome:
+These are the most popular departure and arrival points from Venice to Rome:

 Omio works with many trusted partners that can help you travel the best way from Venice to Rome:

-Yes, there are direct services available from Venice to Rome with the following travel companies:
+Yes, there are direct routes from Venice to Rome with the following travel companies:

 Here are some other resources that might have the information you need